Integrated thinking in action: Purpose

-Organizations worldwide are increasingly adopting integrated thinking and integrated reporting to help them plan, manage and report on their business in a holistic way.
-By viewing the entity through a more connected, multi-capital lens, organizations can tell their value creation stories in a way that responds to stakeholder demands for greater transparency and accountability, and more insightful information.
+Organisations worldwide are increasingly adopting integrated thinking and integrated reporting to help them plan, manage and report on their business in a holistic way.
+By viewing the entity through a more connected, multi-capital lens, organisations can tell their value creation stories in a way that responds to stakeholder demands for greater transparency and accountability, and more insightful information.

 We have listened to integrated thinking journeys around the globe and learned how businesses have adopted a more holistic, cross-functional approach to creating and preserving value over time.

-An organization’s purpose answers the foundational questions, why do we exist and what is our unique contribution to the needs of society and the environment?
+An organisation’s purpose answers the foundational questions, why do we exist and what is our unique contribution to the needs of society and the environment?

-In application, organizations might consider the following questions related to purpose:
+In application, organisations might consider the following questions related to purpose:

 To explore these questions, we’ll look at examples from companies implementing purpose as a core part of their business strategy.